blakeblackshear/frigate/docs/docs/configuration/ffmpeg_presets.md

 ### Output Args Presets

-Output args presets help make the config more readable and handle usecases for different types of streams to ensure consistent recordings.
+Output args presets help make the config more readable and handle use cases for different types of streams to ensure consistent recordings.

 | Preset                      | Usage                             | Other Notes                                   |
 | --------------------------- | --------------------------------- | --------------------------------------------- |